RepoLingo

 RepoLingo: Making Code Repositories LLM-Friendly

-• Formats the code with proper context and relationships
+• Outputs structured XML with the code and its relationships

 Technical Implementation